-$^{^{\}rm 58}$ For Ukraine's options according to the CBAM Regulation see chapter 1

-Additionally, as Ukraine has been granted candidate status for EU accession, it will be eligible for the Instrument for Pre-Accession Assistance (IPA), which supports the implementation of necessary political and economic reforms and prepares the country for EU membership.
-Here, too, it will be key for the EU and Ukraine to use these funds wisely for the zero-emission buildup and just transition of the economy.
+$^{\it 57}$ For Ukraine's options according to the CBAM Regulation see chapter 1 prepares the country for EU membership.
+Here, too, it will be key for the EU and Ukraine to use these funds wisely for the zero-emission build-up and just transition of the economy.

-Ukrainian exporters consider the establishment of a dedicated international fund or a fund similar to the EU Just Transition Fund that supports the decarbonisation of affected EU trading partners to be a fair option.59 Particularly with regard to the transformation of mono-industrial Ukrainian cities, Ukraine could advocate for the EU to create a just transition fund for Ukraine, or to grant Ukraine a status in the EU Just Transition Fund that includes technical assistance and other non-budgetary aspects of the Fund.
+Ukrainian exporters consider the establishment of a dedicated international fund or a fund similar to the EU Just Transition Fund that supports the decarbonisation of affected EU trading partners to be a fair option.58 Particularly with regard to the transformation of mono-industrial Ukrainian cities, Ukraine could advocate for the EU to create a just transition fund for Ukraine, or to grant Ukraine a status in the EU Just Transition Fund that includes technical assistance and other non-budgetary aspects of the Fund.
 In theory, part of the IPA funds could be used for a separate just transition fund.
 However, ensuring that local authorities have access to funding can make a significant difference in regions especially effected by the transition.